 7. Motivate Each Other

-I don’t always feel like running anyway.
+I don’t always feel like running.
 On days I feel like skipping out, Jesse is here to give me a push out the door, and vise versa.

 6. Laugh Together

 We laugh a lot.
 Taking ourselves too seriously can be detrimental to our training.
 It’s supposed to be fun too!
-We find plenty of reasons to laugh together during our long distance training.
+We find plenty of reasons to laugh together during our trail runs.